 When babies are around a year old, or maybe even younger, they may begin to experience separation anxiety and resistance to go to bed.
-They want to continue being with you or playing with you; they don’t like that the day is over and don’t want to be separated from you.
+They want to continue to play and be with their moms; they don’t like that the day is over and don’t want to be separated from mom.
 If this is your case, don’t worry!
-Separation anxiety is a perfectly normal reaction and it means he’s forming a healthy attachment with you.
+Separation anxiety is a perfectly normal reaction and it means that your son is forming a healthy attachment to you.
 However, this reaction can affect his sleep and yours too!
 If you are tired, even worried and frustrated, try the following tips:

-• Continue strengthening the night routine to help your baby relax and let him know that it’s bedtime.
-This routine will give your baby security because it provides consistency and predictability.
+- Continue strengthening the night routine to help your child relax, and let him know that it’s bedtime.
+This routine will give him security because it provides consistency and predictability.

-• Try not to let him stay up late, as it will be harder to put him to sleep.
-Similarly, don’t put him to him sleep very early; try to identify his biological rhythm and take him to bed at the right moment.
+- Try not to let him stay up late, as it will be harder to put him to bed.
+Similarly, don’t ley him down very early; try to identify his biological rhythm and take him to bed at the right moment.

-• Stay relaxed and confident.
+- Stay relaxed and confident.
 Despite feeling anxious yourself, or even somewhat frustrated, show him that there is no reason to be upset or afraid.
-If you act confident around your baby, he will be calm.
+If you act confident around your child, he will be calm.

-• Comfort your baby if he wakes up upset and can’t get back to sleep, but try to not to overstimulate him by making it a short visit.
+- Comfort your baby if he wakes up and can’t get back to sleep, but try to not to overstimulate him by making it a short visit.